Search

 • Size: When all other factors are equal, the larger the inclusion or blemish is relative to the size of the diamond – and, therefore, the more visible it is – the lower the diamond’s clarity grade will be.

-• Number: When all other factors are equal, the more inclusions, reflections of inclusions or blemishes visible face-up at 10× magnification, the greater their effect on the clarity grade will be.
+• Number: When all other factors are equal, the more inclusions, reflections of inclusions, or blemishes that are visible face-up at 10× magnification, the lower the diamond’s clarity grade will be.

 • Location: This refers to the position of an inclusion or blemish.
-The closer an inclusion is to the center of the table, the greater effect it will have on the clarity grade.
+The closer an inclusion is to the center of the table (large facet face-up in the middle of the diamond), the greater effect it will have on the clarity grade.

 • Relief: This refers to the contrast between the inclusion or blemish and the diamond.
-Generally, the more the clarity feature differs in brightness, darkness or color from the diamond, the more visible it is and the greater its impact on the clarity grade will be.
+Generally, the more the clarity feature differs in brightness, darkness or color from the diamond, the more visible it is and the greater its impact on the clarity grade.

-• Nature: Here the grader looks at the type of characteristic and what inherent effect it has on the appearance of the diamond.
-In other words, some inclusions or blemishes can have a greater impact on the clarity grade than others.
+• Nature: Here the grader looks at the nature or the type of characteristic and what effect it has on the appearance of the diamond.
+Some inclusions or blemishes, such as chips or feathers, can have greater impact on the clarity grade than others.

-After the GIA grader has identified all the diamond’s clarity characteristics and taken into consideration the five factors listed above, the diamond is assigned a clarity grade based on the following criteria:
+After the GIA grader has identified the diamond’s clarity characteristics and taken into consideration the five factors listed above, he or she assigns a clarity grade based on the following criteria:

 Clarity Grade Visibility at 10× Magnification